microsoft/bonsai-sample-playbook/index.md

-The Bonsai Sample Project Playbook intends to provide an overview of our approach for the successful delivery of a sample project.
-This site aggregates best practices and resources for project scoping and delivery.

 ## What is a Bonsai Sample?

 A Bonsai Sample is a demonstrator that can be built to serve one or many purposes.
 Some examples include: